dagargo/overwitch/README.md

 ### PipeWire

-Depending on your PipeWire configuration, you might want to pass some additional information to Overwitch by setting the `PIPEWIRE_PROPS` environment variable.
+Depending on your PipeWire configuration, you might want to pass some additional information to the different binaries by setting the `PIPEWIRE_PROPS` environment variable.

 This value can be set in the GUI settings directly but any value passed at command launch will always take precedence over that configuration.

+The proper way of setting this when using `overwitch-service` is in `~/.config/overwitch/preferences.json`, which is the same file the GUI uses.

 Under PipeWire, a JACK client always follows a driver and when no connections are created it follows the "Dummy-Driver".
-This might cause some latency issues when making connections as the clients will transit to a new driver, making the timing measurements to wobble for a moment and ultimately increasing the latency.
+This might cause some latency issues when making connections as the clients will transit to a new driver, making the timing measurements to wobble for a moment and ultimately increasing the latency,

 To avoid that, here are some recommendations.
 Still, always try to follow the official PipeWire documentation.